nodejs/node/doc/api/repl.markdown

 `function (context) {}`

-Emitted when the REPL's context is reset.
+Emitted when the REPL’s context is reset.
 This happens when you type `.clear`.
 If you start the repl with `{ useGlobal: true }` then this event will never be emitted.